UPDATED: APRIL 19, 2023 | 1 MIN READ

 A wind/hail deductible is very much similar to hurricane and named storm deductibles in that they’re paid in mostly percentages, rather than dollar amounts.
-Typically, will find these types of deductibles in states in Tornado Alley (Nebraska, Oklahoma, Kansas, and Texas).
+Typically, will find these types of deductibles in states in Tornado Alley, which includes Nebraska, Oklahoma, Kansas, and Texas).

 Deductibles and Filing a Home Insurance Claim